hashtagcoin/rollodexrabbit/docs/user-guide.md

 ### Getting Help
 - In-app support: Profile > Help & Support
 - Email: support@rollodex.com

+---

+## Recent Changes (2025-04-18)
+- The 'Find Friends' feature is now integrated directly into the Friends List.
+There is no longer a separate Find Friends screen.
+- Navigation has been improved and the experience is more streamlined for adding and managing friends.
 - Phone: 1800-ROLLODEX
 - Live chat: Available weekdays 9am-5pm